Supported code changes (C# and Visual Basic)

-Apps that are supported include UWP in Windows 10, and x86 and x64 apps that target the .NET Framework 4.6 desktop or later versions (the .NET Framework is a desktop version only).
+Apps that are supported include UWP in Windows 10 or Windows 11, and x86 and x64 apps that target the .NET Framework 4.6 desktop or later versions (the .NET Framework is a desktop version only).

 Edit and Continue is not available in the following debugging scenarios:

 Debugging an embedded runtime application.

 Debugging an application using attach to process (Debug > Attach to Process) instead of running the application by choosing Start from the Debug menu.